 Capital expenditure is distinct from the everyday revenue expenditure required to run services.
 It represents investment in items of property, plant and equipment (such as buildings, roads, land, and vehicles), the benefits of which last for more than one year.
-The Council's capital programme for the four years to 31/3/2023 is forecast to be a minimum of £129m.
+The Council's capital programme for the three years to $31^{st}$ March 2024 is forecast to be a minimum of £128m.

-During the year there was spending on rolling programmes for highways infrastructure (£5.5m) and private housing grants (£2.7m) in addition to major investment on:-
+During the year there was spending on rolling programmes for highways infrastructure (£10.5m) and private housing grants (£2.5m) in addition to major investment on:-

-- Redevelopment of the Northgate House site to provide a new sixth form facility and new commercial space within the town centre. - Street Lighting Upgrade & Refit Programmes designed specifically to reduce the Council's carbon footprint on the network and within buildings. - Investment in the corporate estate to reduce ongoing running costs. - Progression of major road improvements in the borough funded by grants from the West Yorkshire Combined Authority through its West Yorkshire Plus Transport Funding. - Remodelling of existing schools including the creation of one through school. - ICT infrastructure. - Purchase of an investment property.
+- Redevelopment of the Northgate House site to provide a new sixth form facility and new commercial space within the town centre. - Street lighting upgrade designed specifically to reduce the Council's carbon footprint on the network. - Investment in the corporate estate to reduce ongoing running costs. - Progression of major road improvements in the borough funded by grants from the West Yorkshire Combined Authority through its West Yorkshire Plus Transport Funding. - Remodelling of existing schools to improve the fabric of buildings and increase school places. - ICT infrastructure. - Replacement transport fleet - Preparation of site for affordable housing.

-In addition to work on its own assets, the Council also spent £3.7m on 3rd party assets, (mainly grants for private housing adaptations and spending on certain types of school e.g. church schools owned by the diocese rather than the Council).
+In addition to work on its own assets, the Council also spent £3.8m on third party assets, (mainly grants for private housing adaptations and spending on certain types of school e.g. church schools owned by the diocese rather than the Council).

-The Public Services directorate invested over £1.2m in play areas, the crematorium, and ICT Infrastructure.
-The Regeneration and Strategy directorate continued to implement a range of schemes in excess of £36m designed to improve the Council's highways network; street lighting and Refit upgrade and replacement programmes and rationalisation and improvement of the corporate estate.
-The Children and Young People's directorate continued to oversee expenditure in excess of £6m in relation to schools.
+The Public Services directorate invested £0.9m in play areas and ICT Infrastructure.
+The Regeneration and Strategy directorate continued to implement £34m in schemes designed to improve the Council's highways network; street lighting replacement programme and rationalisation and improvement of the corporate estate, including the Northgate House commercial development.
+The Children and Young People's directorate continued to apply both basic need and capital maintenance Government grants towards expenditure of £3.4m on schools.

-The capital programme is mainly funded by grant allocations from Central Government.
-These have largely been directed by the Council towards specific work programmes for schools, roads, and housing schemes.
-Additional funding comes from a combination of earmarked reserves and revenue contributions, and capital receipts from asset disposals.
+The capital programme is mainly funded by grant allocations approved by Central Government.
+Over £20m was directed towards specific work programmes for schools, roads, and housing schemes.
+Other work was funded by earmarked reserves and revenue contributions, and capital receipts from asset disposals.
 Some capital expenditure is financed in future years (borrowing).
 This has been paid for out of a mixture of working capital and external borrowing.